Printed . This content is updated regularly, please refer back to https://bcfsa.ca to ensure that you are relying on the most up-to-date resources.

-David holds an MBA from the University of British Columbia (“UBC”) and a Bachelor of Commerce from the University of Alberta.
+David holds a master of business administration from the University of British Columbia and a bachelor of commerce from the University of Alberta.
 He completed several executive training programs from the Richard Ivey School of Business, Rotman School of Management, and INSEAD.
-David is also an Adjunct Professor at UBC’s Sauder School of Business, where he teaches strategic management.
+David is also an adjunct professor at UBC’s Sauder School of Business, where he teaches strategic management.

-Jon Vandall serves as Vice President of Compliance and Enforcement with BC Financial Services Authority (“BCFSA”).
+Jon Vandall serves as vice president of compliance and enforcement with BCFSA.
 He brings more than 15 years of extensive experience in regulation and policy.
-Along with other members of the Senior Executive Team, he is a leading force behind BCFSA’s work to protect British Columbian’s during some of their lives most important financial decisions.
+Along with other members of the senior executive team, he is a leading force behind BCFSA’s work to protect British Columbians’ during some of their most important financial decisions.

 Over the course of his career, Jon has spearheaded policy reform and rule-making initiatives related to real estate regulation in B.C.
 His proven ability to translate strategic direction into operational objectives allows him to develop policy that strengthens the practice of B.C.’s real estate licensees.
 A strategic communicator who can find clarity out of complexity, Jon has built strong relationships with government officials, industry stakeholders, and other regulators.

-Prior to that, Jon worked as Senior Policy Analyst with B.C.’s Ministry of Finance, where he provided the Minister of Finance and senior officials with strategic counsel on real estate policy as well as legislative and regulatory amendments.
+Prior to that, Jon worked as senior policy analyst with the provincial Ministry of Finance, where he provided the Minister of Finance and senior officials with strategic counsel on real estate policy as well as legislative and regulatory amendments.
 He also worked on developing key amendments to overhaul the Real Estate Services Act (“RESA”).

 Jon holds a Bachelor of Arts in History from the University of Regina and a Master of Public Administration from the University of Victoria.

-Saskia holds a Bachelor of Public Affairs and Policy Management from Carleton University, and a Masters of Public Policy from the University of Ottawa.
+Saskia holds a bachelor of public affairs and policy management from Carleton University, and a master of public policy from the University of Ottawa.

-David Avren serves as Vice President, Legal with BC Financial Services Authority (“BCFSA”).
+David Avren serves as vice president, legal with BCFSA.
 An experienced and award-winning legal expert, David oversees BCFSA’s corporate legal affairs, policies, and board governance.
 He possesses more than 25 years of progressive leadership experience in regulatory affairs, governance matters, and legal strategy.

 Known for always putting integrity first, David has a deep background as an executive advisor, working with boards to harness their strategic potential.
 He leads a team of legal experts, who strive for conducting effective hearings and ensuring fair decisions are made on behalf of BCFSA.
 He regularly engages with stakeholders on matters relating to policy and compliance, consistently delivering first-class, timely legal support.

-David earned a Bachelor of Commerce and a Bachelor of Laws from the University of British Columbia (“UBC”) as well as a Master of Laws from the University of Auckland in New Zealand.
-He served on many non-profit boards and is currently a Member of the Canadian Corporate Counsel Association.
+David earned a bachelor of commerce and a bachelor of laws from the University of British Columbia as well as a master of Laws from the University of Auckland in New Zealand.
+He served on many non-profit boards and is currently a member of the Canadian Corporate Counsel Association.